petriflow/petriflow/docs/README.md

 ---

-Petriflow language is a part of the research project **Requirements and formal definition of a low-code language based on object-centric processes** - [LowcodeOCP](https://vvi.gov.sk/podporene-projekty/requirements-and-formal-definition-of-a-low-code-language-based-on-object-centric-processes).
+Petriflow language definition is a part of the research project **Requirements and formal definition of a low-code language based on object-centric processes** - [LowcodeOCP](https://vvi.gov.sk/podporene-projekty/requirements-and-formal-definition-of-a-low-code-language-based-on-object-centric-processes).